 Weeden again struggles at home: For some reason, quarterback Brandon Weeden has played poorly at Cleveland Browns Stadium and that trend continued Sunday.
-Weeden was 21-of-35 for 244 yards with two interceptions and four deflected passes.
+Weeden was 21 of 35 for 244 yards with two interceptions and four deflected passes.
 The game turned when Weeden was intercepted on the second play of the second half.
-After the interception was returned to the Browns' 15-yard line, the Redskins needed three plays to get into the end zone -- on an Alfred Morris 3-yard run -- to go ahead 17-14.
+After the interception was returned to the Browns' 15-yard line, the Redskins needed three plays to get into the end zone -- on an Alfred Morris three-yard run -- to go ahead, 17-14.

 Mixed day for Richardson: Rookie running back Trent Richardson scored two touchdowns, including one in which he carried most of the Redskins defense into the end zone.
 He now has 11 rushing touchdowns this season, which surpassed Jim Brown for a new Browns rookie record.
 Brown reached his mark in 12 games while Richardson needed 14.
 Outside of the scores, Richardson was held in check.
 He finished with 28 yards on 11 carries.